dannyd216/Sprint-Challenge--JavaScript/README.md

 map returns an array as forEach only loops through

 2. What is the difference between a function and a method?
+Method is a function inside of an Object
+A function is defined outside of an Object

 3. What is closure?
 Being able to nest elements and call upon them at a later time if needed

 4. Describe the four rules of the 'this' keyword.

+Window = this applies to the window itself unless strict mode is used

+Implicit = whenever there is a preceding dot we look to the left of the dot and this refers to the Object before the dot

+New = using the constructor function to create a new instance of the Object, this refers to that instance

+Explicit = using the call or apply method, ultimately overriding the previous this

 5. Why do we need super() in an extended class?

+super() is used to access and call functions on a parent Object to be used for inheritance

 ## Project Set up